tuquio/Construc2/README.md

 Removed all `index.html`; have .htaccess for that.

-Removed identical code from main `index.php` leaving `/layouts/index.php` the default layout if none is provided or found to match the custom CSS in the template params.
+Removed identical code from main `index.php` leaving `/layouts/index.php` the default layout if none is provided or found to match the custom CSS from template paramaters.

 Both `logic.php` and `helper.php` are now loaded unconditionally.
-There appears to be no reason to validate their filenames or check if they exist, since none of the stuff this template advertizes would work anyway should these files be missing.
+There appears to be no reason to validate their filenames or check if they exist, since none of the flexibility this template offers would work anyway should these files be missing.

 Added several l10n keys to replace the many hardcoded english strings in